jdc-projects/homelab/README.md

 This system requires that some setup is completed on the first:

 * The Kubernetes management interface port must be exposed to the internet (through router port forwarding), alongside HTTP and HTTPS
-* The root must point towards the public IP
+* The root of the server_base_domain must point towards the public IP
 * Setup of the [Github Org app](https://github.com/actions/actions-runner-controller/blob/master/docs/using-arc-across-organizations.md)
-* Truenas setup as required for democratic-csi

 ## Environment variables required for build